DavidAlip/hello-world/README.md

 # hello-world
-Tutorial
+Hi there!
-Starting a new journey into the unknown.
+I am starting a new journey into the unknown.